 - Coastal Zone Management Regulations - This list includes 301 CMR 20, which covers implementation and administration of the Massachusetts Coastal Program and Federal Consistency Review, as well as the other sets of state regulations promulgated by CZM.

 - Massachusetts Coastal Zone Boundary - The official boundary includes the lands and waters within an area defined by the seaward limit of the state's territorial sea, extending from the Massachusetts-New Hampshire border south to the Massachusetts-Rhode Island border, and landward to 100 feet inland of specified major roads, rail lines, other visible rights-of-way, or in the absence these, at specified coordinates specified.

-- Environmental Permitting in Massachusetts - This guide, published in 2003, provides brief descriptions of the major Massachusetts environmental permits.
+- Environmental Permitting in Coastal Massachusetts - This guide, updated and revised in 2021, provides brief descriptions of the major Massachusetts environmental permits.

 Contact for Apply for Federal Consistency Review

-AddressMassachusetts Office of Coastal Zone Management, 251 Causeway Street, Suite 800, Boston, MA 02114
+AddressMassachusetts Office of Coastal Zone Management, 100 Cambridge Street, Suite 900, Boston, MA 02114